iqbal125/Website_Optimization/README.md

-# Website_Optimization
+(37 sloc)  1.75 KB
 *******WEBSITE OPTIMIZATION*******

 ****Using Gulp****

 Step 1
-Download Node.js from https://nodejs.org
+"npm install gulp -g" to install Gulp.

 Step 2
-Open Command Line.
-(Windows: Windows+r -> Type "cmd" -> Enter).

-Step 3
-Type "node -v" in terminal to make sure node.js installed correctly.

-Step 4
-Type "npm install gulp -g" to install Gulp.

-Step 5
-Type "cd" (change folder) followed by which ever folder you want the project to be in.
+"cd" (change folder) to source folder

-Step 6
-Type "npm install gulp --save-dev" to save locally for the project.

-Step 7
-Create a gulpfile.js in the texteditor to begin writing the Gulp code.

-**Plugins**
-If Gulp were a car, the plugins are the gasoline to make it run.
-There are many plugins available at http://gulpjs.com/plugins/
+-Used gulp inline css to automatically get rid of whitespace -Used gulp imgmin to compress all images in "source/img" folder -Used gulp imgmin to compress all images in "source/views/images" folder

 *Syntax*

 // include gulp
 var gulp = require('gulp');

 // include plug-ins
 var plugin = require('gulp-plugin');